marlonbarrios/dynamichexagons/README.md

- # Dynamic Polygons + Third Eye
+# Third Eye + Dynamic Polygob

-Generaive design for printed apparel with QR code in the back side linking for code repository,live app and AR mask.
+madeWithCode(): a unique collection of XR apparel.
-A mask with the same printed design appears mapped on faces.
+1st prototype madeWithCode()  of the "Third Eye' collection.
+A long sleeves t-shirt as a wearable mixed reality experience.
+Printed with unique design in the front and a QR code in the back to load an AR  app that will map the design over the forehead of the user as a a luminous third eye echoing the printed design.
+You can also load a live app with the generative design in motion and  you have access to the  code.

  ## [AUGMENTED REALITY:AI based face detection.](https://marlonbarrios.github.io/face_mesh_masks_ar/)